cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ### Desired Properties

 This standard specification provides secure layer to verify other chains' canonical headers, using the existing `ConsensusState`.
-The higher level logics can be able to verify the substate with the `CommitmentRoot` stored in the `ConsensusState`, which is guaranteed to be committed by the other chain's consensus algorithm.
+The higher level abstractions will then be able to verify subcomponents of the state with the `CommitmentRoot` stored in the `ConsensusState`, which is guaranteed to be committed by the other chain's consensus algorithm.

-* `Verifier`s are expected to reflect the behaviour of the full node which is running on the
+* `Verifier`s are expected to reflect the behaviour of the full node which is running the
 corresponding consensus algorithm.
-Given a `ConsensusState` and `[Message]`, if a full node accepts the new `Header` generated with `Commit`, then the light client MUST also accept it, and if a full node rejects, then the light client MUST also reject.
+Given a `ConsensusState` and `[Message]`, if a full node accepts the new `Header` generated with `Commit`, then the light client MUST also accept it, and if a full node rejects it, then the light client MUST also reject it.
 The consensus algorithm ensures this correspondence.
 However light clients are not replaying the whole messages, so it is possible that the light clients' behaviour differs from the full nodes'.
-In this case, the equivocation proof which proves the divergence between the `Verifier` and the full node will be generated and submitted to the chain, as defined in [ICS ?](https://github.com/cosmos/ics/issues/53), so the chain can safely deactivate the light client.
+In this case, the equivocation proof which proves the divergence between the `Verifier` and the full node will be generated and submitted to the chain, as defined in [ICS ?](https://github.com/cosmos/ics/issues/53), so that the chain can safely deactivate the light client.

 ### Technical Specification

 #### Requirements

-* `get`, `set`, `Key`, `Identifier`, as defined in [ICS24](https://github.com/cosmos/ics/pull/75), are used by the datagram handler.
+* `get`, `set`, `Key`, and `Identifier` are as defined in [ICS24](..//ics-24-host-requirements). are used by the datagram handler.

-* `CommitmentRoot`, as defined in [ICS23](https://github.com/cosmos/ics/pull/74), is used by `ConsensusState`.
+* `CommitmentRoot` is as defined in [ICS23](https://github.com/cosmos/ics/pull/74).
+`ConsensusState`.
 The downstream logic can use it to verify whether key-value pairs are present in the state or not.